Linden Wolbert – Board Chair

 Scott is also an avid diver, underwater photographer, and budding marine biologist, having created the online guide to the underwater flora and fauna of Southern California.
 He is the past vice-president of the Los Angeles Underwater Photographic Society, has volunteered extensively at the Santa Monica aquarium, and is the creator of the Ocean Art underwater photo competition, one of the largest underwater international photo competitions ever held in terms of value of prizes.
 He lives in Marina Del Rey with his wife and kids.

-Chris provides personal financial services for seniors, trusts and conservatorships, focusing on the day to day money management of these clients.
-He previously served as the Director of International Business Development for Reliant Energy International, with a focus on mergers and acquisitions in Asia, Europe, Middle East and South America.
+Chris is a CA Licensed Professional Fiduciary working as a trustee for private and special needs trust, conservator, power of attorney and estate administrator at ACTIVTM.
+He previously served as a business consultant and Director of International Business Development for Reliant Energy International, with a focus on mergers and acquisitions in Asia, Europe, Middle East and South America.

 CEO, Alpha Data Strategies